BrentSeidel/BBS-BBB-Ada/README.md

 mutliple devices of the same kind on an I2C bus.

 **Note** after a bug fix, the I2C interface works on a Raspberry PI 3.
 It should work on other models as well.
 Just pass "/dev/null" as the pin control files.
-At some point, this may get cleaned up.
+A configuration routine has been provided that omits the pin control parameters.
 The Linux version used is: Linux raspberrypi 4.4.13-v7+ #894 SMP Mon Jun 13 13:13:27 BST 2016 armv7l GNU/Linux

 ## i2c subpackages
 Subpackages have been created for the following devices to provide a higher level interface.

+### BME280
+This chip contains pressure, temperature, and humidity sensora along with calibration values.
+The package contains an object oriented interface to retrieve calibrated measurements from the sensors.

 ### BMP180
 This chip contains a pressure sensor and a temperature sensor along with calibration values.
-The package also contains type definitions for a number of pressure, temperature, and distance values with conversions between.
-In addition routines have been provided to return altitude given current pressure and altimeter setting as well as altimeter setting given current pressure and altitude.
+The package contains both an object oriented and non-object oriented interface to the sensors to retrieve calibrated measurements.

 ### LSM303DLHC
 This chip contains a 3 axis accelerometer and a 3 axis magnetometer.
 Routines are provided